Diary of a Wimpy Kid (book): Background

 In May 2004, FunBrain and Jeff Kinney released an online version of Diary of a Wimpy Kid.
-The website made daily entries until June 2005.
+The website made daily entries from September of that year to June 2005.
 The online book became an instant hit, and had received approximately 20 million views by 2007.
 Many online readers requested a printed version.
-At the 2006 New York Comic-Con Kinney proposed Diary of a Wimpy Kid to Charles Kochman, Editorial Director of the ComicArts division of Abrams Books, who purchased the rights to the book.
+At the 2006 New York Comic Con Kinney proposed Diary of a Wimpy Kid to Charles Kochman, Editorial Director of the ComicArts division of Abrams Books, who purchased the rights to the book.
 According to Kochman, the two initially conceived it as a book for adults, believing it would appeal to audiences similar to that of the TV series The Wonder Years.
 Kochman brought it before the Abrams publishing board, which convinced Kinney and Kochman that it would be better aimed toward children.
 In 2007, Diary of a Wimpy Kid, an abridged version of the original online book, was published.